Skip to Content

 Make sure the swaddle fits your baby appropriately.
 You don’t want any fabric covering baby’s face.
 Choose a swaddle with soft and breathable fabric to make sure it isn’t irritating baby’s skin.

-5. Only swaddle baby for sleep
+5. Only swaddle baby your for sleep

 Make sure to give your baby plenty of time to stretch out while they’re awake.
 Reserve the swaddle for naps and night sleep and make sure to unswaddle them the rest of the time.